Launching a successful digital campaign is more than just running an ad and dusting off your hands.

 - Traffic Sources:

-Identify the sources that drive traffic to your website, such as organic search, social media, paid advertising, or referrals.
+Identify the sources that drive website traffic, such as organic search, social media, paid advertising, or referrals.

 3. Monitor Social Media Engagement